vanos0600/kiosk_assistant-/README.md

 ⏭️ Next Steps (Future Vision)
 TTS (Text-to-Speech) Integration: Add voice response from the assistant for a completely touch-free experience.

+Future improvements and implementations:
-Multilingual Support: Implement automatic language detection to assist users in Czech or Spanish (based on my language knowledge).
+Multilingual Support: Implementation of automatic language detection to assist users in Czech or Spanish (based on my language knowledge).

 State Management: Add logic for the assistant to remember previous user responses and guide through a complete form flow.